Mallory Martin

-Mallory Brooke Martin (born January 29, 1994) is an American mixed martial artist who competes in the Strawweight division.
+Mallory Martin (born January 29, 1994) is an American mixed martial artist who competes in the Strawweight division.
 Martin also competed in the Ultimate Fighting Championship (UFC) and Invicta Fighting Championships (Invicta).

 Mixed martial arts career

 Early career

 Martin started her professional mixed martial arts career in 2016 at Kunlun Fight MMA 7 in China prior to joining Invicta Fighting Championships.

 Invicta Fighting Championships

 Martin made her promotional debut on March 25, 2017, at Invicta FC 22: Evinger vs. Kunitskaya II against Sunna Davíðsdóttir.
 She lost the fight via unanimous decision.

 Legacy Fighting Alliance

 Martin faced Maycee Barber on September 8, 2017, at LFA 22 - Heinisch vs. Perez.
 She lost the fight by unanimous decision.

 Return to Invicta Fighting Championships

 Martin second fight in Invicta was on January 13, 2018, at Invicta FC 27: Kaufman vs. Kianzad.
 She faced Tiffany Masters and she won the fight via technical knockout in the second round.